 Practical ways to harvest, honor, celebrate, release, & create anew

-Enjoy exploring the aspects of the practice that resonate most with you and share it with others if the experience proves helpful and useful.
+Enjoy exploring the elements of this practice that resonate most with you and feel free to share it with others who might find it beneficial.

 Christopher Kuntzsch partners with leaders in sustainability and social change to provide change-management, leadership development, facilitation, coaching, and consulting services.
 He is a father, adventurer, and musician, co-founder of Ecology of Leadership programs at the Regenerative Design Institute in California, and currently serves as Strategy Manager in the Office of Sustainability at Stanford University.